Mikiah Herbert Harrigan: Seattle Storm (2021)

 On 10 February 2021, Herbert Harrigan was traded from the Lynx to the Seattle Storm for a 2022 first-round pick.
 She played just one game for the Storm on May 18, 2021, logging over a minute with no stats in an 80–96 loss to the Las Vegas Aces, before missing the rest of the season due to pregnancy and taking paid maternity leave.

-On 4 May 2022 (two days before the season was set to start), Herbert Harrigan was waived by the Storm and would go on to not play for any team during the 2022 season.
-She was signed to the Connecticut Sun's training camp roster on 4 February 2023, but would be waived on 3 May before the season started.
+On 4 May 2022 (two days before the season was set to start), Herbert Harrigan was waived by the Storm and did not play for any team during the 2022 season.
+She was signed to the Connecticut Sun's training camp roster on 4 February 2023, but was waived on 3 May before the season started.

 Phoenix Mercury (2024)

-On 8 February 2024, Herbert Harrigan signed with the Phoenix Mercury and eventually made the final roster.
+On 8 February 2024, Herbert Harrigan signed with the Phoenix Mercury and made the final roster.

 On 2 February 2025, Herbert Harrigan was part of a four-team trade that sent her reserved rights to the Dallas Wings.
 On 18 February 2025, she signed a training camp contract.
-On 3 May 2025, Herbert Harrigan was waived by the Wings.
+On 3 May 2025, she was waived by the Wings.